Genealogy in Scotland

 Firstly, because given names in Scotland were usually handed down from generation to generation the same names keep repeating themselves in families; so you must discover not only the name of your [emigrant] ancestor, but also as much incidental information as you can that will distinguish him or her from others bearing the same name (obviously the more common the name the more important that is) - particularly dates of birth, marriage [and if it applies, emigration].

 The normal pattern of forename transmission was: First son named for father's father; second son for mother's father; third son for father; subsequent sons for uncles etc. on each side of the family.
 First daughter for mother's mother; second daughter for father's mother; third daughter for mother; subsequent daughters for aunts etc. on each side of the family.
-Though this was the usual pattern, in some families it was reversed; and different families had different ways of dealing with the situation where the father and his father, or the mother and her mother, had the same name.
-Be aware too that some children might be named for other significant figures in the family's life - the minister, the laird, or the employer for instance - but virtually all were given for somebody significant.
-The idea of choosing a forename just because the parents liked it was alien to most in Scotland before the 20th century.
+Though this pattern was normal in some families it was reversed, and different families had different ways of dealing with the situation where the father and his father, or the mother and her mother, had the same name.
+Be aware too that some children might be named for other significant figures in the family's life - the minister, the laird, or the employer for instance - but virtually all were given for somebody significant and the idea of choosing a forename just because the parents liked it was entirely alien to most in Scotland before the mid-20th century.

 Thirdly, though you will hopefully find your ancestor recorded somewhere (censuses, gravestones, military records, passenger lists etc) with ages from which you can calculate a date of birth, be aware that before the middle of the 20th century - and the advent of bureaucrats always wanting to know our dates of birth - few people knew exactly how old they were, so ages must be considered approximate, and consequent dates of birth inexact.